Koutoulakis/Deep-Learning-for-Human-Activity-Recognition/README.md

 <pre><i>python (executable) (three first letters of the dataset)</i></pre>
 e.g.In order to train Daphnet Gait with a CNN you would have to type:
 <pre><i>python cnn1d.py dap</i></pre>

-...or you can retrieve the f1-score / f-weighted and f-mean score of your test-set by using the already trained models inside the trainedModels folder by typing:
-<pre><i>I HAVENT DONE THIS PART YET</i></pre>

 <h3>Models and basic functions description</h3>